-Greg is a seasoned Non-Executive Director and Chair with extensive experience in business strategy and leadership in Australia and internationally.
-He is a commercial leader with a strong ethical focus.
+Greg’s a seasoned Non-Executive Director and Chair with extensive experience in business strategy and leadership in Australia and internationally.
+He’s a commercial leader with a strong ethical focus.
 Greg is currently Chair at Kogan.com and Life Without Barriers and is also on the Boards of Spirit Technology Solutions and PNG Sustainable Development Program.

-Thomas Jessup (Secretary)
+Thomas (Tom) Jessup

 Tom’s an admitted lawyer and recent first-class graduate with a Master of Public and International Law from The University of Melbourne.
 He has experience working as a commercial solicitor and at the United Nations Office of the High Commissioner for Human Rights.
 Tom has been identified as a 30 under 30 by Out for Australia and one of the world’s top 100 leaders under 30 in dealing with the SDGs by Unite2030.
 Tom currently works as the LGBT Mental Health and Wellbeing Policy Analyst at Thorne Harbour Health.